Reliable Chart Suggests Gold’s Time May be Near

 Droke adds global growth to the list of concerns that could fuel fear and, consequently, interest in gold.

 In terms of hurdles, Droke notes that the metal has yet to reconcile with a strong dollar.
 Last week’s pullback proved temporary, as the greenback returned to the winning column within 48 hours.
-But despite this, Droke thinks gold’s short-term prospects are exciting and advises investors to watch out for a more solid downturn in the dollar, since it will represent a bullish landmark for the yellow metal.safe haven, silver, us dollar
+But despite this, Droke thinks gold’s short-term prospects are exciting and advises investors to watch out for a more solid downturn in the dollar, since it will represent a bullish landmark for the yellow metal.Featured, safe haven, silver, us dollar